 An ECG captures heart function, while a stethoscope captures heart and lung sounds.
 The ECG is commonly used for patients with cardiac conditions like arrhythmias or coronary artery disease.
 The stethoscope amplifies the internal sounds of the body, enabling the provider to capture heart, lung, and bowel sounds.

-Many HRS clients are using the first of its kind ECG + digital stethoscope, Eko DUO to capture heart and lung sounds virtually.
-At home, the patient self-monitors the Eko, and the ECG or stethoscope reading is then sent directly to the clinician to review—this can be done in real-time via virtual visits, or saved in the portal for later clinical review.
-The DUO is an all-in-one cardiac assessment that allows providers to monitor their patient’s heart and lung sounds from afar, enabling early detection and more personalized care delivery.
+Many HRS clients are using biometric monitoring devices to capture heart and lung sounds virtually.
+At home, the patient self-monitors and the ECG or stethoscope reading is then sent directly to the clinician to review—this can be done in real-time via virtual visits, or saved in the ClinicianConnect® portal for later clinical review.
+This allows providers to monitor their patient’s heart and lung sounds from afar, enabling early detection and more personalized care delivery.